NaPiZip/Programming-basics-cpp/README.md

 </div>

 ## Introduction
 This repository contains a collection C++ study material I used.
-Containing of code samples which use fundamental technics, algorithm and data structures.
+Consisting of code samples which showing fundamental technics, algorithm and data structures.
 I created this repo in order to have a centralized place to track my development process.

 ## Awesome Resources to improve your C++ Skills
 Here is a list of great references to improve your understanding of C++, containing of blogposts, article or books or just good interactive tools: